Working Dogs

 With a life expectancy of 10 to 12 years, the Caucasian Shepherd Dog is a medium-lived breed.
 Overall a hardy breed, the Caucasian Shepherd Dog benefits from routine vet check-ups and preventive care.

-Common health areas to discuss with your vet for working dogs breeds like the Caucasian Shepherd Dog include joint health, dental hygiene, and routine parasite prevention.
+Common health areas to discuss with your vet include joint health (hip and elbow dysplasia), dental hygiene, eye health, and routine parasite prevention including flea, tick, and heartworm.
 The Caucasian Shepherd Dog can be prone to weight gain.
 Measure meals carefully, limit treats, and ensure adequate daily exercise to keep them at a healthy weight.
-Pet insurance is strongly recommended from puppyhood — it provides peace of mind and helps manage unexpected veterinary costs throughout your Caucasian Shepherd Dog's life.
+Annual wellness bloodwork — including a complete blood count and biochemistry panel — is recommended from middle age onward to catch conditions like hypothyroidism, kidney disease, and diabetes early.
+Pet insurance is strongly recommended from puppyhood.

 Is this breed right for you?